Onboarding Training in a Changing Landscape

 How Your Learning Leader Type Approaches Onboarding Training

-Last week you probably took the quiz to really figure out what kind of learning leader you are (if not, here’s where you can find it).
+Last week you probably took the quiz to really figure out what kind of learning leader you are.
 Well, now that you’re back, it’s time to see how Cutting Edge, Exabyte, Adapt-a-Girl, and Ralphie bring their own strengths to truly make their mark with onboarding training.

 Cutting Edge (Trailblazer):